Christopher Cristaldo

-Christopher Cristaldo Zambrini (born 15 January 1995) is a Paraguayan-born Australian footballer who currently plays as a forward for Moreland City.
+Christopher Cristaldo Zambrini (born 15 January 1995) is a Paraguayan-born Australian footballer who plays as a forward for Moreland City.

 Club career

 Youth career

-In 2011, he played for the Victorian Training Centre where he made 18 appearances and scored 1 goal in the 2011 Victorian Premier League.
+In 2011, Cristaldo played for the Victorian Training Centre where he made 18 appearances and scored 1 goal in the 2011 Victorian Premier League.

 Melbourne Victory

 2012–13 season

 On 17 November 2012, Cristaldo debuted in the 2012–13 A-League season for Melbourne Victory when he was substituted onto the field for Andrew Nabbout in the 71st minute in a 2–2 home draw against the Central Coast Mariners.

 He made his second appearance for Melbourne Victory on 23 March 2013.
 He was substituted onto the field in a home match against Perth Glory, replacing Argentine Marcos Flores, and scored an equalizer to draw the game at 2–2 in the 89th minute.
 Perth Glory ultimately scored in the 94th minute to win the match.

 Cristaldo made his third appearance for the club in the 2012–13 season in a 3–2 away victory against Wellington Phoenix on 31 March 2013.
 He was substituted onto the field for New Zealander Marco Rojas.